 2) Cap total General Damages that can be awarded.

-Jury verdicts, often in the millions of dollars for pain and suffering, are providing a perverse incentive to dramatically inflate accusations and while forcing defendants to settle early to avoid losses.
+Jury verdicts, often in the millions of dollars for pain and suffering, are providing a perverse incentive to dramatically inflate accusations while forcing defendants to settle early to avoid losses.
 A cap would reduce this incentive and limit risk.

 3) Amend Joint and Several Liability

 In many states, plaintiffs can collect money from anyone found liable, regardless of their degree of liability.
-This results in lawsuits directed against the deepest pocketed party…even if that party is only tangentially connected to the claim.
+This results in lawsuits directed against the deepest pockets, even if that party is only tangentially connected to the claim.
 This is fundamentally unfair and should be abolished.

 4) Amend the Collateral Source Rule

-This isn’t purely anecdotal or theoretical, there is evidence that Tort Reform works to lower healthcare premiums.
-The American Action Forum found a statistically significant negative relationship with states that adopted Tort Reform on insurance premiums, with some states seeing total premium declines of 2.7%.
+There is evidence that Tort Reform works to lower healthcare premiums.
+The American Action Forum found a statistically significant negative relationship with states that adopted Tort Reform, on insurance premiums, with some states seeing total premium declines of 2.7%.

 The Bottom Line

-The pandemic has illustrated the painful weaknesses of America’s healthcare system.
 If America is going to improve healthcare quality and coverage, it needs to first get the price per person under control.
 Tort Reform is but one arrow in the quiver that gets us closer to quality and affordable care for everyone.
 When combined with a risk-adjusted capitation model, we may be able to build an innovative, affordable system, that covers everyone.